mavenharry1/CBH-TEST/Refactoring.md

 ## Your Explanation Here

-First was to extract the hash generation part of the code to a separate function called generateHash `generateHash`, that helps the code to be easily readable and cleaner.
+First was to extract the hash generation part of the code to a separate function called `generateHash`, that helps the code to be easily readable and cleaner.
 Abstraction of repetitive functionality is the best approach to readable code,

 Secondly, renamed the `candidate` variable to `FINAL_PARTITION_KEY` which kind of better depects what it holds.

-On the first conditional statment, after checking if `event` is set and `event.partitionKey` is set not set, then return an hashed value of the event without having to check funther of other conditions as it's not neccessary anymore.
-This flow helps reducing processing time and space consumption.
+On the first conditional statement, after checking if `event`.
+Check if `event.partitionKey` is not set, if true, then generate new has and return it else proceed by input `event.partitionKey` as the `FINAL_PARTITION_KEY`.
+This flow helps reducing processing time and space consumption without further conditioned checks.

+In the `generateHash`, is solely responsible for giving us a sha3 hash. given an input.